tlarson91119/portfolio/Linux/Readme.md

 for everything, except games.
 I can play some games without needing to use an emulator, but I'll usually boot into Windows to game.

+I have been reading _How Linux Works, 3rd Edition_ by Brian Ward.
+I've only just started reading it, but am enjoying it very much.

 But anyway, Debian has been a lot of fun for me and I've been writing some shell scripts and C code here and there.
 Sometimes I'll just use it to watch YouTube all day or "surf" on CS:S on the weekend when I need a break.